ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 User Resources
 ^^^^^^^^^^^^^^^

-Provide an interface to manage the resources of the user in the game. please see the <../users/server.rst>.
+Provide an interface to manage the resources of the user in the game. please see the `Users <../users/server.rst>`__ .

 .. image:: ../users/images/resources.png